 All of this will need to be done in English, and can only be done once – so make sure it’s your best work before hitting that submit button.

 When is the deadline for Chevening Scholarship applications?

-The scholarships open for applications every autumn.
-The dates for 2021 haven’t been released yet, but last year the window for applying was between 3 September and 3 November, and shortlisted applicants were notified in early February.
+The scholarships opened for applications on the 3 August and will close on the 2 November.
+The dates when shortlisted applicatns will be notified haven’t been released yet, but last year applicants were notified in early February.

 It’s best to keep an eye on the Chevening website for updates on deadlines.

 What happens after I apply for the Chevening Scholarship?

 Applications are checked against the eligibility criteria and assessed by independent bodies.
 Then, they’re passed to British Embassy and High Commission officials who will shortlist candidates for interviews.